Distance Matrix API

 Pedestrian route

-To build a pedestrian route, use the mode
+To build a pedestrian route, use the transport

 parameter with the value walking